Case Study

 Predictive Modeling & Virtual Prototyping

-How a Fortune-100 personal care manufacturer simulated consumer success before entering the lab
+How a personal care manufacturer simulated consumer success before entering the lab

 The Situation

-A Fortune-100 personal care manufacturer was struggling with the high costs and extended timelines associated with physical consumer studies for its men's grooming category.
-With limited historical data and a need to optimize several new prototypes, the company sought a way to simulate consumer success in-silico.
-The goal was to identify sensory drivers of liking and predict performance before moving to physical production.
+A personal care manufacturer specializing in shaving products was struggling with the high costs and extended timelines associated with physical consumer studies for its men's 5-blade refillable razors.
+Seeking to maximize the value of historical consumer and sensory data collected across 14 products in 2018 and 2019, the company needed a way to simulate consumer success in-silico.
+The goal was to build a machine learning model with enhanced predictive capabilities to identify sensory drivers of liking and predict performance before moving to physical production.

 How Does Predictive Modeling Reduce Development Timelines?

 In traditional R&D cycles, the path from prototype to market is linear and iterative, often requiring multiple rounds of physical sampling and consumer validation.
 Predictive modeling transforms this into a parallel process.
-By identifying the specific sensory drivers of “Overall Liking,” researchers can adjust product variables such as intensity, texture, or aromatic notes within a digital environment to identify the optimal configuration for success.
+By identifying the specific sensory drivers of “Overall Liking,” researchers can adjust product variables within a digital environment to identify the optimal configuration for success.

 Methodology: The “Playable Model”